 Laser Therapy in Powder Springs, GA

-In our Powder Springs, GA podiatry practice, we offer laser foot treatment to patients seeking relief from fungal toenails, foot and ankle pain, plantar fasciitis and Achilles tendon pain.
+In our Powder Springs, GA podiatry practice, we offer laser foot treatment to patients seeking relief from foot and ankle pain, plantar fasciitis and Achilles tendon pain.
 We also offer Class IV laser therapy to patients who hope to speed up post-op recovery.
 But what kind of laser do we use and how can this treatment offer relief for such a wide variety of conditions?
 Read on to find out about laser foot treatment options with Dr. Alvin Cowans!

 What is the Class IV Laser Foot Treatment?

 Class IV laser therapy uses red and near-infrared light wavelengths to help your body heal from many different ailments.
 How does it work?
 Well, the laser’s light can stimulate your body’s internal processes in ways that help reduce pain and swelling, while improving your range of motion.
 More specifically, the laser helps your body produce ATP (adenosine triphosphate), an internal messenger that speeds healing within your cells.

 The Class IV laser gives off heat, unlike some other lasers, which produce cold waves.
 In this way, wavelengths travel deeper beneath your tissue, passing healing energy to your tendons, ligaments and muscles.
 So, while you feel the soothing heat of the light waves, the laser foot treatment is pushing your body to repair itself at the fastest rate possible.
 Best of all, the treatment doesn’t take long, meaning a single session could be complete in just six minutes!
 And, because it’s so quick, we’re also able to treat multiple sore spots with just one visit to the office.